AmanMurad/Block-Ram-IP/README.md

 Further references to learn more about implementation of BMG in Xilinx Vivado

 https://web.mit.edu/neboat/Public/6.111_final_project/code/blk_mem_gen_ds512.pdf
+For more detailed information, you can [download the PDF documentation](pg058-blk-mem-gen.pdf).

 ## The problem we are facing while using the Block RAM IP is with 32-bit read and write addresses.